 In different world, Alberto’s band, Modena City Ramblers, was working its way into rock history in his native Italy.

 Matt was probably picking apart some machine or the other in his parents’ half built house out in a German village.
 Hugi, was playing with other toddlers in Rejkjavik.
 Noemi was growing up in a country now on the path away from communism.
 John was building the world’s first online community, the Well.

 Soon after I dragged Alberto to a hacker unconference, we started working on a research project at the council of Europe where we met Noemi.
 The three of us were tasked with figuring out how governments could support youth coping with mass unemployment and widespread precarity.
-This was 2011 - the year of the anti acta protests and occupy.
+This was 2011 - the year of the anti acta protests, los indignados, the arab spring, occupy +++

 On an open online platform we built, hundreds of individuals shared experiences from trying to build lives in the aftermath of the worst financial meltdown in our lifetime.
 We needed a way to process all this information.
 So we developed a methodology and some software to help us see what all of these conversations were telling us.